shajanjp/shajanjp/README.md

 ### Hey 👋
 I'm a full-stack software engineer from Cochin.
 - Absorb and emits plenty of JavaScript.
-- Electronics and fill in my spare time.
+- Electronics and IoT fill in my spare time.
 - Appreciate all forms of art, from picking a color for a font to building a pond on the terrace.
 - Apart from my gardening and crafts, I admire taking photographs of moments that anyone doesn't want to miss in a lifetime.
 - I've worked for companies like Cubet Techno Labs, Bake Brand, Alts Solutions, and Guys Who Code.